foreach-across/across-entity-admin-modules/bootstrap-ui-module-test/src/test/e2e/README.md

 ## Running tests

 Press `Run all specs` in the Cypress GUI  or by using npx `npx cypress run`.
-By adding the `--headed` option, an electron browser will be used instead of running headlessly.
+By adding the `--headed` option, an electron browser will be used instead of running headless.

 To run specific files, provide the spec option with a quoted path or comma separated file paths: `npx cypress run --spec './cypress/integration/**/*'`